EarthObservation/RVT_py/docs/rvtfor_qgis.rst

 The RVT QGIS plugin uses the core RVT Python package.
 The plugin interface offers a user-friendly way to access all the functionality of the Python package.

-.. seealso:: Find out how to install RVT for QGIS in:ref:`install_qgis`.
+.. seealso:: Find out how to install RVT for QGIS in :ref:`install_qgis`.

 ----